marcus-crane/pepper/README.md

 Yeahhhh, I did see that.
 The plain text was ok but it didn't feel as nice to read as the PEPs on the site which is just me being needlessly picky.
 It did also allow generation of HTML but the styles seemed all wonky and not like what I was expecting.

-I figured it was just as quick to whip up something of my own, plus it meant getting more Python practice in 😎
+I figured it was just as quick to whip up something of my own, plus it meant getting more Python practice in 😎 I fiddled with PDF creation (which wouldn't render any of the text for some reason) and a few other things so I learn a bit along the way.
+Definitely would have been more efficient to just read the plain text but that's too easyyyy